Have you ever heard of a dobro guitar?

 Types of Dobro Guitars

 The square neck dobro guitar is typically played “lap-style”.
-It lays in your lap with the strings up.
+It rests comfortably in your lap with its strings up.

-This Gretsch Boxcar is an excellent example of a square-neck dobro.
-While it does feature f-holes instead of the traditional round soundholes, the cover plate and the spider inverted cone stays true to the dobro design.
+This Gretsch Boxcar is an excellent representation of a square-neck dobro with a twist: the f-shaped holes.
+Despite the modern touch, the dobro’s core features – the cover plate and the spider inverted cone – remain intact, staying true to its original design.

-Finger picking is also very popular with dobros.
-Many modern guitarists are playing outside of the box with alternate tunings, action levels, and various slides to accommodate their music genre.
+However, we can’t limit the dobro to just one style of playing.
+Finger picking is very popular with dobros.
+Many modern guitarists also experiment with alternate tunings, action levels, and various slides to create unique sounds that push the boundaries of traditional music genres.

 Dobro vs Steel Guitar